-Once you get past the first week, you should be experiencing less and less withdrawal symptoms and feel more like yourself.
-You may still feel some anxiety, have some trouble sleeping, and have cravings every now and then, but you should be well on your way to feeling better.
+Once you get past the first week, you should be experiencing fewer and fewer withdrawal symptoms and feel more like yourself.
+You may still feel some anxiety, have some trouble sleeping, and have cravings now and then, but you should be well on your way to feeling better.

-If you’re addicted to Ativan or any other benzodiazepine, detoxing in a safe way is essential.
+If you’re addicted to Ativan or any other benzodiazepine, detoxing safely is essential.
 Some people think they can quit cold turkey, and this is very dangerous.
 You should never try to get off Ativan cold turkey, as doctors recommend tapering off the drug over time.

 This decreases the severity of withdrawal symptoms and gives you a better chance at staying off them, rather than relapsing.

-A medical detox at an inpatient or outpatient treatment center is recommended to get off Ativan.
+Medical detox at an inpatient or outpatient treatment center is recommended to get off Ativan.
 This way you can be monitored by a physician and receive therapy from substance abuse professionals who can help you address the addiction and any anxiety issues you’re contending with.
-You may also be given a different benzodiazepine that has a longer-half life than Ativan to help you taper off.
+You may also be given a different benzodiazepine that has a longer half-life than Ativan to help you taper off.
 This helps when it comes to the withdrawal symptoms and can take a few weeks or months to get completely free from Ativan.